itslubin/PhysicsSimulator/README.md

 Whether you're a space enthusiast, a student, an educator, or simply curious about the mysteries of the universe, this app is your gateway to understanding the dynamics of planets, stars, moons, and other celestial entities in an interactive and user-friendly manner.

 ## What I learned 📚
+During the process of building this program, I encountered different bugs related to JSON formatting and its casting to arrays.
+This helped me to practise with the casting of JSON into arrays and then, rearraging all this information to their respectives classes.
+Also, it helped me a lot refreshing my physics from high school!